-- 970 WHEREAS, our nation's security continues to rely on patriotic men and women who put - 971 their personal lives on hold in order to place themselves in harm's way to protect the - 972 freedoms that all United States citizens cherish; and - 973 WHEREAS, P.F.C.
-Roger Eugene Dorsey demonstrated a deep personal commitment to - 974 protecting democracy and a willingness to sacrifice his own personal safety and comfort to - 975 ensure the well-being of his fellow man; and - 976 WHEREAS, he served as a guardian of this nation's freedom and liberty with the United - 977 States Navy during the Vietnam War on the aircraft carrier Intrepid as an E-4 and worked - 978 on the aircraft departing and coming from Vietnam; and - 979 WHEREAS, he later graduated with his business degree from the University of Tennessee - and was owner and operator of the Lil Pig Convenience Store in Rossville for 22 years; - 981 WHEREAS, a community leader, P.F.C.
-Dorsey was a proud member of the VFW Post - 982 #3679; and - 983 WHEREAS, P.F.C.
-Dorsey was awarded the Republic of Vietnam Campaign Medal and the - 984 National Defense Service Medal; and - 985 WHEREAS, P.F.C.
-Dorsey embodied the spirit of service and found meaning in something - 986 greater than himself, and it is abundantly fitting and proper that the sacrifice of this - 987 remarkable and distinguished American be honored appropriately.
+960 WHEREAS, in addition to his newspaper work and his service on the State Board of 961 Education, Mr. Brumby also served on the State Transportation Board and the Marietta 962 School Board; and in 1991 he became the fifth president of the Brumby Chair Company, 963 which was co-founded in 1875 by his grandfather and has graced porches nationwide, 964 including at the White House, with the world famous Brumby Rocker, thus reclaiming family 965 control of the company; the next year he opened a showroom on the square in downtown 966 Marietta; and WHEREAS, Mr. Brumby is survived by his wife, Martha Lee; daughters, Spain, Lee, Betsy, 967 968 and Anna; son, Otis III; and 11 grandchildren.
+969 PART LII 970 WHEREAS, our nation's security continues to rely on patriotic men and women who put their personal lives on hold in order to place themselves in harm's way to protect the 971 972 freedoms that all United States citizens cherish; and WHEREAS, P.F.C.
+Roger Eugene Dorsey demonstrated a deep personal commitment to 973 974 protecting democracy and a willingness to sacrifice his own personal safety and comfort to 975 ensure the well-being of his fellow man; and 976 WHEREAS, he served as a guardian of this nation's freedom and liberty with the United 977 States Navy during the Vietnam War on the aircraft carrier Intrepid as an E-4 and worked 978 on the aircraft departing and coming from Vietnam; and 979 WHEREAS, he later graduated with his business degree from the University of Tennessee 980 and was owner and operator of the Lil Pig Convenience Store in Rossville for 22 years; 981 WHEREAS, a community leader, P.F.C.
+Dorsey was a proud member of the VFW Post 982 #3679; and WHEREAS, P.F.C.
+Dorsey was awarded the Republic of Vietnam Campaign Medal and the 983 984 National Defense Service Medal; and WHEREAS, P.F.C.
+Dorsey embodied the spirit of service and found meaning in something 985 greater than himself, and it is abundantly fitting and proper that the sacrifice of this 986 remarkable and distinguished American be honored appropriately.